KANAIYALAL LALCHAND SACHDEV v. STATE OF MAHARASHTRA, 2011 SCeJ 005

 3. Briefly stated, the facts, material for adjudication of the present appeals, may be stated thus:

 Respondent No. 3, viz. the State Bank of India had advanced a of Rs.
-4,50,00,000/- to Appellant No. 6 on an equitable mortgage by deposit of the deeds of certain properties, subject matter of these appeals, on 6th February, 2006.
+4,50,00,000/- to Appellant No. 6 on an equitable by deposit of the title deeds of certain properties, subject matter of these appeals, on 6th February, 2006.
 Appellant Nos.
 1 to 5 and one Mr. Lalchand Sachdeo stood as personal guarantors to the said loan.

 4. On default of re-payment of loan amount, Respondent No. 3 issued a notice under the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest (Second) Ordinance, 2002 on 18th November, 2006.
 On 12th February, 2007, the officers of Respondent No. 3 dispossessed the Appellants of one of the secured properties viz.
 T-125, CTS, No. 1729.
 Being aggrieved, the Appellants filed a writ petition being CRL.
 W.P.
 No. 286 of 2007 before the Bombay High Court, inter-alia, contending that the notice issued by Respondent No. 3 was illegal, no action could be taken in pursuance thereof, and if at all, the Respondent wanted to take any action, it was required to approach the Chief Metropolitan Magistrate u/s 14 of the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002 (for short “the Act”).